 It’s okay if you do not sleep with your baby.
 I know you want to be with your newborn at all times, you are still in awe that you gave birth to this beautiful chubby baby but take my advice on this one.
 If one night you do not want to sleep with your baby then don’t.
 That doesn’t make you a bad mom, it makes you human.
 You need to get your rest, you need to savor your last days of sleeping full nights without any interruptions.

 This decision may also depend in the hospital that you are staying in, some may give you the option like mine did and some may not.
 Do what is right for you!

 Note: This is my personal opinion to not sleep with my baby during the night while still being in the hospital.
 If you do sleep with your baby while being in the hospital that’s great and if you don’t that’s great too!

 5.Take advantage of the free baby items

-This is my number one rule, even though we know our insurance is paying for these items might as well pack on the “free” diapers, baby formula, blankets, hats, vaseline, and any other baby products that your hospital provides.
+This is my number one rule to do during your hospital stay after birth, even though we know our insurance is paying for these items might as well pack on the “free” diapers, baby formula, blankets, hats, vaseline, and any other baby products that your hospital provides.
 Pack on the freebie girl!
 Tell your hubby to “steal” (you are not really stealing here) them and take it home.
 Tell your siblings, mom, dad and grandma’s to help you stock up on all these baby items from the hospital.